 Thanks to an App developed by NSW Health – “Save the date to Vaccinate” which can be downloaded to your android or iPhone, you can now be sent reminders of when your child’s vaccination is due.
 The App will calculate the date the vaccination is due and send you a reminder.
 You can even call our surgery directly from the App to make your appointment!

-Good Health Greenhills offers you a comprehensive choice for childhood vaccinations.
+The independent practitioners operating from Good Health Greenhills offer you a comprehensive choice for childhood vaccinations.

 - Childhood immunisation clinic which is run weekly.
 The clinic offers the vaccination only and is bulk billed.

 Whichever appointment you choose please ensure you bring your child’s blue book with you.